superv1s0r/.config/README.md

 <code>git clone https://github.com/superv1s0r/configs.git</code>

-Go to directory with config you need and copy them into your config file directory:
+Go to directory of the repository and copy them into your config file directory:

 <code>cp path/to/my/config/config_file /path/to/your/config/</code>